PC Repair and Driver Updater Recommended for Fixing Issues and Updating Drives on Windows PC. Trusted by Millions.

 Now, you need to fill in some privacy settings.
 You can manage them later.
 Once Windows 11 setup is done on your device, you will see the Windows 11 Homescreen.

 Once done, you need to check the box for “Restart System (recommended)” and then Finish.
-Your device will reboot and this completes the installation of Windows 11 on Mac
+Your device will reboot and this completes the installation of Windows 11 on the Mac

 Congratulation, you’re now running Windows 11 on your Mac.
 Why don’t you give it a try and let us know your opinion in the comments?